bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 Setting the above to `None` will fall back to the global setting taken from `GltfPlugin::use_model_forward_direction`.

-## `Text2d` window independent scale factor support

-{{ heading_metadata(authors=["@Icksonpe"] prs=[20656]) }}

-In previous versions of bevy, text rendered using `Text2d` would always use the scale factor of the primary window regardless of its render target.
-In 0.17, `Text2d` glyphs are rasterized to match the scale factor of the render target where the text is to be drawn.

-`Text2d` is still limited to generating only one text layout per `Text2d` entity.
-If a `Text2d` entity is simultaneously rendered to multiple targets with different scale factors then the maximum of the target scale factors is used.

-## Consistent `*Systems` naming convention for system sets

-{{ heading_metadata(authors=["@Jondolf"] prs=[18900]) }}

-Names of `SystemSet` types within Bevy and its ecosystem have historically been very inconsistent.
-Examples of system set names include `AccessibilitySystem`, `PickSet`, `StateTransitionSteps`, and `Animation`.

-Naming conventions being so wildly inconsistent can make it harder for users to pick names for their own types, to search for system sets on docs.rs, or to even discern which types _are_ system sets.

-To reign in the inconsistency and help unify the ecosystem, **Bevy 0.17** has renamed most of its own system sets to follow a consistent `*Systems` naming convention.
-As you can see by this very incomplete list of renames, our naming was all over the place:

-- `GizmoRenderSystem` → `GizmoRenderSystems`
-- `PickSet` → `PickingSystems`
-- `Animation` → `AnimationSystems`
-- `Update2dText` → `Text2dUpdateSystems`

-The `Systems` suffix was chosen over the other popular suffix `Set`, because `Systems` more clearly communicates that it is specifically a collection of systems, and it has a lower risk of naming conflicts with other set types.

-For consistency, we recommend that ecosystem crates and users to follow suit and also adopt the `*Systems` naming convention for their system sets where applicable.

 ## `RenderStartup` Schedule

 {{ heading_metadata(authors=["@IceSentry", "@andriyDev"] prs=[19841, 19885, 19886, 19897, 19898, 19901, 19912, 19926, 19999, 20002, 20024, 20124, 20147, 20184, 20194, 20195, 20208, 20209, 20210]) }}